denisidoro/navi/README.md

 Sure, you can find autocompleters out there for all your favorite commands.
 However, they are very specific and each one may offer a different learning curve.

-Or you can launch and browser and search for instructions on Google, but that takes some time.
+Or you can launch a browser and search for instructions on Google, but that takes some time.

 **navi**, on the other hand, intends to be a general purpose platform for bookmarking any command at a very low cost.